 Yes.
-All public middle schools, high schools, and school district offices have Child Labor Work Permit forms.
+All public middle schools, high schools, and school district offices have Child Labor Work Permit forms and they are also available on our website at http://dia.delawareworks.com/labor-law.
 After you have filled out the center part of the form and the employer has filled out the upper part, a designated issuing officer will issue the permit.
 You may also pick up a work permit from DE Department of Labor Offices:

-- 4425 N. Market St., 3rd floor, Wilmington
+- 4425 N. Market St., 1st floor, security desk, Wilmington

-- 225 Corporate Blvd., Ste 104, Pencader Corp.
+- 225 Corporate Blvd., Suite 104, Pencader Corp.
 Ctr.
 Newark

-- 1114 S. DuPont Hwy., Dover
+- 1114 S. DuPont Highway, Dover

 - 24 N.W.
 Front St., Suite 100, Milford

-- 600 DuPont Hwy., Georgetown
+- 600 DuPont Highway, Suite 207, Georgetown